Russia: Market Profile

 Major Economic Indicators

 - Russia is Hong Kong’s largest trade partner in Central and Eastern Europe.
-Hong Kong's total exports to Russia soared by 32% to US$1 billion in the first half of 2017, while imports from Russia surged by 47% to US$457 million.
+Hong Kong's total exports to Russia soared by 38% to US$2.4 billion in the first eleven months of 2017, while imports from Russia surged by 54% to US$922 million.

 - To stimulate investment with an aim to diversify its economy, the Russian government is providing a wide array of incentives for investors developing new product, technology in the energy efficiency, nuclear engineering, space technology, medicine and IT industries.
 Major incentives include profits tax/property/VAT tax exemption, reduced social contribution rates, special customs regime and a 150% deduction of qualifying costs for companies conducting eligible R&D activities to reduce profits tax/increase deferred tax assets.

 - Other key sectors for development and investment include pharmaceutical and medical, real estate, innovations and technology, infrastructure, aluminium, iron and steel, lead, platinum-group metals, precious metals, nickel, copper, zinc, coal, telecommunications, transportation, agriculture and food and gas.
-More information on the investment environment and the relevant regulations can be found at the Center for Investment Promotion (INVEST IN RUSSIA) and HKTDC Research.
+More information on the investment environment and the relevant regulations can be found at the Center for Investment Promotion (INVEST IN RUSSIA).

-- The inflows of foreign direct investment (FDI) to Russia exceeded US$11.8 billion in 2015, with China contributing more than US$2.9 billion.
-As of the end of 2015, China’s total stock of FDI to Russia topped US$14.0 billion, up from US$930 million in 2006.
-Investment from Hong Kong, though, is far from significant.
+- The inflows of foreign direct investment (FDI) to Russia soared to US$37.7 billion last year, with China contributing more than US$1.3billion.
+As of the end of 2016, China’s total stock of FDI to Russia topped US$12.9 billion, up from US$1.4 billion in 2007.
+Hong Kong, holding a FDI stock of US$717 million in 2016, was Russia’s 5th largest Asian investor, behind Singapore, South Korea, the Chinese mainland and Japan.

 - Alongside the Air Services Income Agreement effective since June 2010, Hong Kong signed a Comprehensive Double Taxation Agreement (CDTA) with Russia on 18 January 2016, which entered into force on 29 July 2016.
 To accommodate greater synergies, Hong Kong and Russia are also in the process of negotiating an Investment Promotion and Protection Agreement (IPPA).